 Whether you have an idea of the lot or you need to find the location of your dreams, getting the right location is imperative.

-The lot can impact how your home will look and how long it’ll take to build.
+The lot can impact how your custom home will look and how long it’ll take to build.
 Ideally, you want the house to be situated on a flat plot of land that’s close to amenities such as grocery stores, schools, etc. Whether you want it on a body of water, in the woods, or out in a field is up to you.

 Check If Your Site’s in an Architecturally Restricted Area